-Approved Rate Schedules - The rate schedules approved for the Contract and the BOC are incorporated into this Contract by this reference.
+Approved Rate Schedules - The rate schedules approved for the Contract and the BOC are incorporated into this Contract.
 Prior to approval of additional subconsultants, Consultant shall provide to County any requested documentation of qualifications and experience of the prospective subconsultant and its staff.